mouradsme/siine-lman/README.md

 - `DELETE /api/questions/:id` - Delete question

 ## Implementation Tips

-1. **Start Small**
 - Begin with core functionality and expand
 - Implement one feature at a time
 - Test thoroughly before moving on

-2. **Component Design**
-   - Use reusable components
+- Use reusable components for faster coding
 - Follow a consistent design system
-   - Consider responsive design from the start

-3. **State Management**
-   - Use Context API for simple state management
-   - Consider Redux for more complex state needs
-   - Organize state logically by feature

-4. **Authentication & Security**
-   - Implement proper validation
-   - Use HTTP-only cookies for JWT
-   - Apply role-based access control consistently

-5. **Testing**
-   - Write unit tests for components
-   - Test API endpoints
-   - Perform usability testing

-6. **Code Organization**
 - Follow a consistent folder structure
 - Use clear naming conventions
 - Document code where necessary

-## Development Workflow

-1. **Planning**
-   - Define requirements for each feature
-   - Create wireframes/mockups
-   - Plan database schema

-2. **Development**
-   - Set up project structure
-   - Implement core functionality
-   - Add features incrementally

-3. **Testing**
-   - Test each feature thoroughly
-   - Fix bugs as they arise
-   - Get feedback from stakeholders

-4. **Deployment**
-   - Set up deployment environment
-   - Deploy application
-   - Monitor for issues

 ## Learning Resources
 - React Documentation: https://reactjs.org/docs/getting-started.html